aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

       ```

    - Cluster creation with optional curated packages

    {{% alert title="Note" color="primary" %}}
    * It is *optional* to install the curated packages as part of the cluster creation.
    * `eksctl anywhere version` version should be `v0.9.0` or later.
    * If including curated packages during cluster creation, please set the environment variable: `export CURATED_PACKAGES_SUPPORT=true`
    * Post-creation installation and detailed package configurations can be found [here.]({{< relref "../../tasks/packages" >}})
-* The EKS Anywhere package controller and the EKS Anywhere Curated Packages (referred to as “features”)
-  are provided as “preview features” subject to the AWS Service Terms,
-  (including Section 2 (Betas and Previews)) of the same.
-During the EKS Anywhere Curated Packages Public Preview,
-  the AWS Service Terms are extended to provide customers access to these features free of charge.
+   * The EKS Anywhere package controller and the EKS Anywhere Curated Packages (referred to as “features”) are provided as “preview features” subject to the AWS Service Terms, (including Section 2 (Betas and Previews)) of the same.
+During the EKS Anywhere Curated Packages Public Preview, the AWS Service Terms are extended to provide customers access to these features free of charge.
 These features will be subject to a service charge and fee structure at ”General Availability“ of the features.
    {{% /alert %}}

-      1. Discover curated-packages to install
+      1. Discover curated packages to install
          ```bash
          eksctl anywhere list packages --source registry --kube-version 1.21
          ```